Skip to main content

 About Shu

-Shu is a Kuala Lumpur dinner option with confirmed Michelin Plate recognition in 2026.
-The verified public details are limited: it operates in the evening from Tuesday to Saturday, is closed on Monday and Sunday, lists a smart casual dress code.
-It is best approached as a planned dinner rather than a daytime meal.
+Shu is a Kuala Lumpur dinner option with Michelin Plate recognition in 2026.
+It operates in the evening from Tuesday to Saturday, is closed on Monday and Sunday, lists a smart casual dress code.
+It works best as a planned dinner rather than a daytime meal.

-Because the verified profile does not include a cuisine category, price range, menu format, chef name, seating count, or detailed service style, diners who need those specifics before booking should confirm directly with the restaurant.
-What can be said with confidence is that Shu fits a Kuala Lumpur evening plan for guests who are comfortable choosing a restaurant on limited but clear practical information.
+A cuisine category, price range, menu format, chef name, seating count, or detailed service style are not available, so diners who need those specifics before booking should confirm directly with the restaurant.
+Shu fits a Kuala Lumpur evening plan for guests who are comfortable choosing a restaurant on limited but clear practical information.

 A better fit for a deliberate dinner than a daytime plan